 All students must dress appropriately for the occasion.
 Students with inappropriate attire may be sent home.
-Students may not wear clothing that is backless, with cut-outs, with bare midriffs or plunging necklines.
-The School reserves the right to determine any attire as disruptive or inappropriate.
+Students may not wear clothing that is backless, with cut-outs, with bare midriffs, or

 Dress Code and Uniform Violations (Lower School)

 All parents and students are expected to support and comply with the Dress Code.
 Failure to adhere to the Dress Code will result in disciplinary action.